 The next size down for size-based types of influencers is the macro influencer.
 Marketers classify macro influencers as those with a social media following between half a million and a million.
 These influencers are more cost effective to hire, and their audiences still dish up a lot of quality engagement.
 That’s true because their personal brands tend not to be tied up in offline fame, like you’ll see with some of the celebrity influencers.
 People probably aren’t going to check them for concert announcements that have nothing to do with a secondary brand.

 When referring to types of influencers, the “middle influencer (or mid influencer)” is one that has a following of 50,000 up to half a million followers.
 This group has significant advantages from a marketing standpoint over those who have a larger following.
 While not cheap, a mid influencer isn’t so expensive to hire that you risk breaking the bank.
-They tend to have a relatively engaged audience, and their niche can be a bit smaller.
+They tend to have a relatively engaged audience, and their niche can be a bit smaller and more focused.

 Why is this important?
 Middle influencers don’t have as wide of a focus as the celebrities and macros.
-Instead, they tend to have a group that is relatively focused on a particular niche.
-So, rather than being a celebrity travel influencer that goes everywhere they can think of, a middle influencer might specialize in going to far corners of the world.
-Their audience might be a bit more adventuresome, or prefer backpacking, for example.
+Instead, they tend to have a group that is honed in on a particular niche.
+So, rather than being a celebrity travel influencer that goes everywhere they can think of, a middle influencer might specialize in going to far corners of the world, or historic cities in the U.S. Their audience might be a bit more adventurous, or prefer backpacking, for example.
 For the right kind of brand, they’re highly cost effective.

 With micro influencers, you’re looking at an audience between 10,000 and 50,000 followers.
 Generally speaking, micro influencers have a highly engaged audience.
 This audience tends to be more niche even than your middle influencers, or else the influencer hasn’t built up their following as much.
 One example of a micro influencer audience might be a member of the goth culture.
 There aren’t many of these people in the first place, so an influencer in this space won’t have a ton of followers.
 Another example might be someone who likes to build models of full sized objects.
 While this is an increasingly popular hobby, it isn’t one of the biggest ones out there.